Lbrewbaker/EVE-Online-API-How-to/README.md

 # EVE-Online-API-How-to
-A quick how-to for using eveonlinejs
+A quick how-to for using eveonlinejs, an asynchronous EVE Online API client for node.js

 Using the eveonlinejs library: https://github.com/MichaelErmer/eveonlinejs